 Ultra High Definition TV

-Refers to digital displays and video formats with picture resolution greater than the 1080p standard of current HDTVs.
-The first UHDTVs are also known as "4K" TVs because their horizontal resolution is around 4000 pixels.
-At the end of 2012, the first flat-panel 4K UHDTVs became available.
-The screens on these TVs are 3840 pixels x 2160 pixels, which is twice the horizontal and vertical resolution of 1080p (1920 x 1080 pixels).
+Refers to TVs, projectors, players and video formats with picture resolution greater than the 1080p standard of current HDTVs.
+Ultra HD TVs are more commonly known as "4K" TVs because their horizontal resolution is around 4000 pixels.
+The standard for Ultra HD TV screens is 3840 pixels x 2160 pixels, which is twice the horizontal and vertical resolution of 1080p (1920 x 1080 pixels).
 4K has four times the total pixels of 1080p and is capable of creating a much more detailed picture.
-As of this writing (12/12) there is no true 4K content available, although 4K TVs include video processing that upconverts lower-resolution sources to 4K.
-Prototypes of "8K" UHDTVs, with 7680 x 4320-pixel resolution have been demonstrated at technology shows, but any real-world application is years away.
+The amount of 4K content available is limited, but there are some TV series available from streaming services like Netflix® and Amazon Instant Video.
+Ultra HD Blu-ray has the potential to provide the best picture quality when the format arrives in late 2015 or early 2016.

 The term used to describe the conversion of a lower resolution to an apparently higher one.
 This process increases the number of pixels and/or frame rate and/or scanning format used to represent an image by interpolating existing pixels to create new ones at closer spacing.